JohannaJJJJ/pertubation_dataset/README.md

-# code_generation
+# Follow the below and execute on by one.
+## Clone the repo
 !git clone https://github.com/towhidultonmoy/code_generation.git

+## Install the libraries
 !pip install aiohttp numpy tqdm pytest datasets torch transformers

-cd code_generation
+cd ../code_generation

 !mkdir tutorial

+## If you want to do 20 completion for each sample for all the samples,
+!python3 automodel.py --name "facebook/incoder-6B" --root-dataset humaneval --lang java --temperature 0.2 --batch-size 20 --completion-limit 20 --output-dir-prefix tutorial
+or,
+## If you want to do 20 completion for each sample and take only first 5 samples,
-!python3 automodel.py --name "facebook/incoder-6B" --root-dataset humaneval --lang java --temperature 0.2 --batch-size 20 --completion-limit 10 --output-dir-prefix tutorial --input-limit 5
+!python3 automodel.py --name "facebook/incoder-6B" --root-dataset humaneval --lang java --temperature 0.2 --batch-size 20 --completion-limit 20 --output-dir-prefix tutorial --input-limit 5

-cd evaluation/src
+cd ../evaluation/src

+## Evaluate
-!python3 main.py --dir /content/code_generation/tutorial --output-dir /content/code_generation/tutorial --recursive
+!python3 main.py --dir ../code_generation/tutorial --output-dir ../code_generation/tutorial --recursive

 cd ../